afujimoto/CAMPHOR/README.md

 ```
 ## Installation and usage via Docker

-Install Docker in yor computer, and run the below commands to install and run test.
+Install Docker in your computer, and run the following commands to install and run test.

 __Currently,CAMPHOR requires 16GB memory at build.__